Max-Wraith-Whiting/Clunk-Lang/README.md

 # Clunk-Lang
-A toy interpreter written in C. *(The name being the noise my computer made during this project.)*
+A simple byte-code interpreter written in C for the Lunk language. *(The name Clunk being a funny contraction.)*

 This is based on the book, [Crafting Interpreters](https://craftinginterpreters.com/), by Robert Nystrom.